When you always wore leather clothes, don’t stop it

 How to wear leather over 40

 Leather so to speak has become sort of a second skin.
-In this issue of Ageless Style, I share how to style leather over 40.
-In a later issue, I will address how to wear leather on leather.
+In this post, I share how to style leather over 40.
+In an earlier post, I shared 5 tips onhow to wear leather-on-leather.

 Tips to style leather over 40